Car-free in and aroundLeicesterLeicestershire

 3. Stroll down the Golden Mile

 Sparkling jewellery shops, multi-coloured fabrics, embroidered kurtas, enticing wafts of garlic and ginger… Leicester’s Golden Mile (Belgrave and Melton Roads) will bring you a taste of India in the heart of England.
-You can walk there from Abbey Park (see 2 above) or simply catch bus 5 or 6 from Leicester’s Haymarket bus station.
+You can walk there from Abbey Park (see 2 above) or simply catch bus 4 or bus 5 from Leicester’s Haymarket bus station.

 - Soon, you’ll find yourself transported to the subcontinent.
 There are colourful racks of bangles, shops full of saris or spices, cafés, temples and a statue of Mahatma Ghandi.
 The area’s Diwali celebrations every autumn are the largest outside India, boasting fireworks, fairground rides and Bollywood dancing.